bsw4p/gpn18-binja-plugin-development/README.md

 # gpn18-binja-plugin-development
 Slides from my talk at the Gulasch Programming Night 18 about developing Binary Ninja plugins.
-Recording at: https://www.youtube.com/watch?v=L2xYV9WLVoE
+The idea was to supply everything that is needed to quickly get started with writing new plugins.
+Recording at: https://www.youtube.com/watch?v=L2xYV9WLVoE (Sorry german only for now.
+I initially wanted to give the talk in english but didn't feel well enough in the end.
+Might redo it again in englich soonish..).

 <!-- $theme: default -->
 <!-- footer: Benedikt Schmotzle -- Binary Ninja Plugin Development -- GPN18 -->